Update: 26 February, 2014

 This site exists to help you, the aspiring player, to improve your skills on your instrument.
 And as the head of musical development, I want you to understand I take a personal interest in your improvement.
 We are not a corporate shop, we are musicians who work in the music field, so this site may not always be updated every five seconds.
 You can contact me with any questions or comments - including criticisms, requests or corrections you might have.
 And remember: there are no stupid questions.
 I pledge to give a personal response to your inquiry, not a computer generated pile of nothing.
 E-mail me here.
 After all, this site is all about providing you what you need to become a better player.

-As the head of musical development for Fretboard.com, I bring a lifetime of experience to the table.
+My name is Geoff Arnold, and I am the head of musical development for Fretboard.com.
+I bring over 35 years of experience as an industry touring and studio musician (I am multi-instrumental) to the table.
 Why should this be important to you?
-You want the editorial staff to actually know what they're doing, that they are directed and focused based on real world experience in presenting material that actually works, not based on ideas and theories from people who don't have first hand knowledge from countless gigs.
-You want qualified professionals as consultants and contributors to this site as well.
+You want an editorial staff that actually knows what they're doing, which is directed and focused, based on real world experience, and in presenting material that actually works, because it is used in the real world of music education; it is not based on notions, ideas and theories from people who don't have first hand knowledge from countless gigs or years of teaching experience.
+You want qualified professionals as consultants and contributors to this site.
 You want them all to be passionate about music.
-And you want them to be available to answer your questions.
 That's me.
 And that's our slowly growing staff.

 Personally, my active work history includes, in no particular order, the following: